15 Must-Do Hikes in Shenandoah National Park’s Central District

 Shenandoah National Park’s Central District runs from the Thornton Gap entrance (milepost 31.5) to the Swift Run Gap entrance (milepost 65.7).

-This section is the most popular.
-It is home to both park lodges (Skyland and Big Meadows Lodge), as well as both sit-down restaurants and four picnic areas.
+The Central District is also home to both park lodges, Skyland and Big Meadows Lodge, as well as the park’s two sit-down restaurants and four picnic areas.

 Central District Hikes

-Here are 15 can’t-miss picks to add to your list of hikes to check off at this scenic and historic national park.
-I’ll keep a lookout for you on the hiking trails.
+Here are 21 fantastic hikes to add to your list of hikes to check off at this scenic and historic national park.
+I’ll keep my eyes open for you on the hiking trails.

 #1: Mary’s Rock (mileposts 31.6, 33.5)